 On Jan.
-13, the Springfield Planning and Zoning Commission approved a request from the Springfield-Greene County Park Board to allow trail construction on the property, changing the land’s use designation to public open space and trails.
+13, the Springfield Planning and Zoning Commission approved a request from the Springfield-Greene County Park Board to allow trail construction on the property, changing the land’s use designation.
 According to the lawsuit, the action violated city laws.

-While Ozark Greenways Executive Director Mary Kromrey declined to comment on the lawsuit, she said work at the park has remained paused since July 2021 to gather more feedback from the community.
+While Ozark Greenways Executive Director Mary Kromrey declined to comment on the lawsuit, she said work at the park has remained paused since July 2021.
+The pause was initiated to gather more feedback from the community.

-The plaintiffs are suing the city to stop the park from being built any further, claiming it does not conform to the NID agreement originated in 2003.
+The plaintiffs are suing the city to stop the park from being built, claiming it does not conform to the NID agreement originated in 2003.
 According to the lawsuit, the city agreed when the NID was formed that the acreage would only be used for “green space or green space-like purposes” and was classified as “public open space.”

-An electronic filing of the lawsuit was first shared on resident Linda Simkins’ community watchdog Facebook group.
+An electronic filing of the lawsuit was shared on resident Linda Simkins’ community watchdog Facebook group.

 The case has been assigned to Greene County Circuit Judge Michael Cordonnier.
-No court hearings for the case were scheduled as of April 6 in the Case.net online management system.
-Cowherd said no financial damages are included in the injunction sought by the plaintiffs.
+No court hearings for the case were scheduled as of today in the Case.net online management system.
+No financial damages are included in the injunction sought by the plaintiffs, according to court documents.